 Talent placing the tube on a cold block and wrapping it in foil to shield from light.

-Pass the sample through an LS (L-S) column and collect the flow-through containing the negative cell fraction [1].
-Centrifuge the flow-through at 300 g for 5 minutes at 4 degrees Celsius to obtain the antigen-presenting cells [2].
+Pass the sample through an LS (L-S) column and collect the flow-through containing the Lineage-negative cell fraction [1].
+Centrifuge the flow-through at 300 g for 5 minutes at 4 degrees Celsius to obtain the adipocyte progenitor cellsantigen-presenting cells [2].

 Shot of the flow-through being collected into a labeled tube.